Schedule 2 provisional administration rates

 After we provide organizations with a provisional rate for the year, we wait until the actual experience is available for that year.
 At that point, we provide organizations with their actual rate based on final data from the previous year.
 Review the Schedule 2 administration rates overview to learn more.

-Can you provide an explanation of the factors that resulted in the calculation of the 2024 provisional administration rate?
+Can you explain the factors that resulted in the calculation of the 2025 provisional administration rate, in relation to the 2024 provisional administration rate?

 Depending on whether our estimates are over or under the actual costs, we either charge or credit organizations any difference between the provisional and actual administration rates as a one-time adjustment.
 This happens in August of the following year.
-For example, the 2023 actual rate will be released in August 2024 and the 2024 actual rate will be released in August 2025.
+For example, the 2024 actual rate will be released in August 2025 and the 2025 actual rate will be released in August 2026.